PCOS: From symptoms to self-advocacy. Get the handbook

 • At 1 DPO, there’s no true way to tell if conception occurred or not.
 Physical early pregnancy symptoms typically aren’t noticeable until a few days after successful implantation.
 (This is when your hCG starts reaching levels that are detectable on a urine pregnancy test.)

-What is 1 DPO?
+What Is 1 DPO?

 Learn more: Common Signs that Ovulation is Over: 6 Changes to Watch Out For